Rohit5688/playwright-bdd-runner/README.md

 - ▶️ **Run All or Individual Tests** – Execute tests selectively or all at once.
 - ⚙️ **Customizable Commands** – Configure how tests and feature generation are run.
 - 📄 **Output Panel** – View test logs in a dedicated "Playwright BDD" output channel.
+- 🟢 **Status Bar Buttons** – Quickly run or stop all BDD tests from the status bar.
+- 🔎 **Scenario Filtering** – Use the `Filter Scenarios` command to show only matching scenarios by name or tag.
+- 💡 **CodeLens Support** – Run individual scenarios directly from the editor using CodeLens links above each scenario.

 ---